airthreesixty/website-air360/content/en/product/app-analysis.md

 #title
 Spot all your opportunities to increase revenue
 #description
-Limitless answers to unsolved business questions Follow user footprints and fingerprints, and quickly discover the obstacles that make your audience leave your website without converting.
+Limitless answers to unsolved business questions.
+Follow user footprints and fingerprints, and quickly discover the obstacles that make your audience leave your website without converting.
 ::

 ::product-description{order=0}